Gamera the Brave: Production

-The script of Gamera the Brave was redeveloped from one of the original scripts of Gamera: Guardian of the Universe by Chiaki and Kazuya (jp) Kazuya, which and the one by Yoshikazu Okada (jp) were written prior to the appointments of Kazunori Ito, and the "Konaka Gamera" script bears resemblances to the 1972 film Daigoro vs. Goliath by Tsuburaya Production, which was influenced by Daiei and Showa Gamera films.
+The script of Gamera the Brave was redeveloped from one of the original scripts of Gamera: Guardian of the Universe by Chiaki and Kazuya Konaka, which and the one by Yoshikazu Okada were written prior to the appointments of Kazunori Ito, and the "Konaka Gamera" was influenced by the 1972 film Daigoro vs. Goliath by Tsuburaya Production, which was influenced by Daiei and Showa Gamera films.
 Early plots of Tsuburaya's Ultraman Tiga and Digimon Tamers by Toei Animation were also based on the same Gamera script by the Konaka brothers.

-Various productions had either major or minor influences on Gamera the Brave; Helen the Baby Fox, Rex: A Dinosaur's Story, Daiei Film's Yokai Monsters, Gorgo, King Kong, (Note: King Kong's roars by Peter Cullen was reused for Gamera in the 2006 film.)
-Heisei Mothra trilogy, (Note: Nippon Eizo Creative (jp) participated in both Gamera and Godzilla franchises, including Gamera the Brave, Heisei Mothra trilogy, Shusuke Kaneko's Heisei Gamera trilogy and GMK, and aforementioned Godzilla: Final Wars.)
-The Yearling and Bambi, a Life in the Woods, (Note: Masaichi Nagata contributed in the publication of Bambi, a Life in the Woods in Japan due to his connection with Walt Disney.
-Toto was refereed as "Bambi" during the early stages of the production.)
+Various productions had either major or minor influences on Gamera the Brave; Helen the Baby Fox, Rex: A Dinosaur's Story, Daiei Film's Yokai Monsters, Gorgo, King Kong, (Note: King Kong's roars by Peter Cullen was reused for Gamera in the 2006 film.) the aforementioned Heisei Mothra trilogy, The Yearling and Bambi, a Life in the Woods, (Note: Masaichi Nagata contributed to the publication of Bambi, a Life in the Woods in Japan due to his connection with Walt Disney.
+Toto was referred to as "Bambi" during the early stages of the production.)
 E.T. the Extra-Terrestrial, Babe, Star Trek, (Note: The depiction of "Toto Impact", Gamera's empowered fireball at the climax to defeat Zedus, was influenced by Photon torpedoes from the Star Trek franchise.)
 Kamen Rider Ryuki, and Sgt.
 Frog.

 For its production, advertisement, and distribution, the film had also collaborated with the aforementioned Helen the Baby Fox and Sgt.
 Frog, and additionally with Oha Suta.

 The film was distributed by Shochiku; Gamera and Yokai Monsters franchises have always relied on distributions by other companies ever since Gamera vs. Zigra by the Dainichi Eihai due to the loss of Daiei Film's exclusive theater chains.